yuanbei/Nars-Wiki/Input-and-Output-Channels.md

 meaning the vision channel allows for a equivariant representation rather than just an invariant one, not loosing the information of the absolute position of the match within the sensory channel.

-Additionally in OpenNARS-Lab there exists a Webcam example in the Launcher that demonstrates initial use of perceptive terms, that is, sensory terms with a focal point that can be moved by operator invocation.
-So far the system places its focal point at the areas within the image that change the most, re-identifying patterns it has seen before as well as learning which changing patterns likely cause others to appear soon.
+Additionally in OpenNARS-Lab there exists a Webcam example in the Launcher that demonstrates initial use of perceptive terms, that is, sensory terms with a focal point that can be moved by operator invocation as described in the publication.
+So far the system automatically places its focal point at the areas within the image that change the most, re-identifying patterns it has seen before as well as learning which changing patterns likely cause others to appear soon.